Indices of Ecological Continuity for Woodland Epiphytic Lichen Habitats

 In the 1970s, Francis Rose recognised that lichens could also be used to identify ancient woodlands.
 Making species lists of lichens from woodland habitats throughout Britain, it soon became clear that although some woods that were known to be ancient from both documentary sources and Ancient Woodland Vascular Plants lists, they did not support the anticipated diversity of epiphytic lichens.
 Why was there this discrepancy?
 There were two main reasons: atmospheric pollution, and woodland management.

-In areas recently or historically affected by high levels of atmospheric pollution or acid rain, there will have been a huge negative knock-on effect on the lichen flora.
+In areas recently or historically affected by high levels of acidifying atmospheric pollution or acid rain, there will have been a huge negative knock-on effect on the lichen flora.
 Many, if not most, lichens on trees in badly affected areas of lowland England, will have suffered lichen impoverishment since the Industrial Revolution.
 Today, recording lichens from many known ancient parklands in central lowland England, the species lists will not reflect their antiquity.
 There is a reduced lichen flora, mainly of species able to tolerate enhanced levels of SO2 pollution, and latterly, with reduction in background acidity in the atmosphere and enhanced eutrophication from intensive agriculture, there will be a change, from acid-tolerant species to lichens associated with eutrophic conditions.
 There are currently, massive invasions of lichens back into these ‘lichen deserts’, but not by the ‘old woodland’ Indicator Species, or species indicative of Ecological Continuity.

 Over the centuries, no woodlands have escaped some degree of modification and management – indeed, woods only survived because they were useful to man and were managed to produce useful commodities, for sheltered grazing or for sport (e.g. deer parks).
 This does not mean that today’s woods do not occupy ancient woodland sites, and will retain features which mark them out as such.
 Ancient woodland sites largely retain their associated woodland ground flora, despite intensive management.
 Coppiced woods for example (where trees were cut back on a regular cycle such as Oak for charcoal and tanning, and Hazel for a whole range of small wood uses) are often known to support species-rich flowering plants.
 However, with lichens, clear-felling and coppicing has severe implications on the epiphytic lichens of woodlands.
 If a woodland has been clear-felled at any time during its history, then all the associated lichens would go with the extraction of the felled trees.
 The flowering plants of a woodland ground flora (where the seed-bank remains in the ground), are able to survive clear felling if the woodland is quickly regenerated or planted with deciduous trees.
 Lichens, however, are removed with the cut timber, and although lichen propagules blowing around in the atmosphere are able to establish on young trees as the woodland re-grows, these will be widespread and common woodland epiphytes.
 The critical ‘old woodland’ lichens will be lost, those species dependent on continuity of woodland cover and specialised niches, and some exclusively dependent on the continual presence of old trees (Rose 1976, 1992).
 In Native Pinewoods, this habitat dependency also extends to the continual presence of dead trees.

 The degree of woodland habitat disturbance over time is therefore important for lichen communities.
-Woodlands – or parklands – that have retained degrees of continuous woodland cover are likely to support old woodland lichen communities.
+Woodlands – or parklands – that have retained degrees of continuous woodland cover and old growth conditions are likely to support old woodland lichen communities.
 The common purpose of all the Lichen Indices is that they indicate ecological continuity within a woodland, the theory being that the more critical species (the ones of conservation importance) are poor colonizers and require regular availability of suitable habitat niches within the woodland ecosystem.

 Coppins, A. & Coppins, B.J.
 (2002) Indices of Ecological Continuity for woodland epiphytic lichen habitats in the British Isles.
 British Lichen Society.